ia327/ayestaran2020_indirect_res/README.md

 ## REPLICATING FIGURES FROM THE PAPER

 After having run the main pipeline with `indirect_resistance.sh`, Figures included in the manuscript can be recreated with the R scripts located in `manuscript/Figures`.

+## CURVE REFITTING FOR CTRP DATA

+The refitted curves are already included in `data/drug/CTRP_refitted_dose_response.csv`, but the code to perform the fitting from the raw data is contained in `scripts/other_scripts/fit_curves_all.R`.
+This script requires the package `gdscIC50`.